-Stockholders: The 2007 Stock Incentive Plan was approved by the stockholders at the Company's 2007 Annual Meeting.
+Stockholders: The 2017 Stock Incentive Plan was approved by the stockholders at the Company's 2017 Annual Meeting.
 The Company does not have any stock plans that are not stockholder-approved.
-Although there are still over 400,000 shares available for issuance under the 2007 Stock Incentive Plan, the 2007 Stock Incentive Plan will terminate in April 2017.
-Therefore, the Company is seeking shareholder approval for the 2017 Stock Incentive Plan in Proposal No. 3 included in this Proxy Statement.
 Board and Compensation Committee and Nominating and Corporate Governance Committee: The Compensation Committee and the Board determine the compensation of the Company's executive officers, including the individuals whose compensation is detailed in this Proxy Statement.
 The Compensation Committee, which is composed entirely of independent, non-management Directors, establishes and administers compensation programs and philosophies.
 The Compensation Committee ensures that stockholder-approved plans are administered in accordance with good governance practices and stockholder intent.
-The Compensation Committee is responsible for the recommendation of salaries, bonuses and long-term incentive compensation paid to executive officers, bonus pools for non-executive employees, retirement formulas for executive officers, deferred compensation plans, and any employment and change-in-control agreements.
+The Compensation Committee is responsible for the development of our executive compensation philosophy, the recommendation of salaries, bonuses and long-term incentive compensation paid to executive officers, bonus pools for non-executive employees, retirement formulas for executive officers, deferred compensation plans, and any employment and change-in-control agreements.
 In addition, the performance of each executive officer is evaluated by the Nominating and Corporate Governance Committee and reported to the full Board.
-The full Board reviews the Compensation Committee and Nominating and Corporate Governance Committee and Nominating and Corporate Governance Committee and nominating and Corporate Governance Committee and Reported to the full Board committee reports and acts on recommendations of the Compensation Committee.
+The full Board reviews the Compensation Committee and Nominating and Corporate Governance Committee reports and acts on recommendations of the Compensation Committee.
 Management: The Chief Executive Officer's views regarding the performance and recommended compensation levels for the Company's executive officers are discussed with all of the independent, non-management Directors.